MikhailRadusha/MikhailRadusha/README.md

 I also run an IBC Relayer for Cosmos ecosystem.

-I'm paying a close attention to my every validator or relayer - 24hr management & monitoring!
+I'm paying a close attention to my every validator, node or relayer - 24hr management & monitoring!
 (Grafana + Prometeus + Telegram alerts) - keeping it healthy is my number one priority.

 My motto: Reliable Proof-of-Stake Validator.
 You can always count on me!